-Custom web development considers your business needs and goals from day one - website building tools simply can't do that.
+Custom web development considers your business needs and goals from day one - website creation tools simply can't do that.

 Custom web developers are problem solvers.
 Aside from making fully functional websites - they create digital business solutions.

-Custom web development improves SEO because it has the abillity to keep up with search engine algorithm changes.
+Custom web development improves SEO because it has the ability to keep up with search engine algorithm changes.